 Our accommodation was far too conveniently located for a visit to the Harris Tweed shop in Tarbert.
 I’m obsessed with Harris Tweed, so we left Harris lighter decked out like landed gentry and lighter in the pocket!

 The wee dug’s a fan too and looks like he’s just stepped right out of a shop brochure.
 Collars, leads, bowties, neckerchiefs and a rather nice winter jacket are just some of his tweedy wardrobe staples.

 Abandoned crofts & Shielings

 Harris and Lewis are dotted with abandoned crofts and Shielings which I fell in love with.
 A colleague who grew up on Harris told me it’s to do with strict crofting regulations which mean the property and land must be used for crofting.
 Many have been passed on to a younger generation who no longer live on the islands or want to croft so they simply lie empty and fall into disrepair.

 I’d love to have spent more time photographing them but it’s a good excuse for me to return.

-I hope this has given you a small taste of the beauty and magic that’s to be found on Harris and Lewis, and maybe even convinced you to pay them a visit too?
+I hope this has given you a taste of the beauty that’s to be found on Harris and Lewis.
+Maybe it’s even convinced you to pay them a visit too?